2019 Trump–Ukraine scandal: George Soros

 In late-September television appearances, Giuliani asserted without offering any evidence that George Soros, a frequent subject of conservative conspiracy theories, was running an anti-Trump scheme in Ukraine while Biden was protecting Soros from prosecution there.
 Lawyers Joseph diGenova and Victoria Toensing appeared as guests on The Sean Hannity Show to promote the conspiracy theory that Soros funded the whistleblower.
 They cited the whistleblower's footnote references to the Organized Crime and Corruption Reporting Project, an organization that has received grants from Soros' Open Society Foundations among multiple other funding sources.
 Soros was also invoked, again without evidence, by the media organization Breitbart News.

 Discredited allegations against Soros were also part of a "packet of propaganda and disinformation" that had been circulating within the State Department since May 2019, until being revealed to Congress on October 2.

+Biden–Ukraine conspiracy theory

+The Biden–Ukraine conspiracy theory is part of efforts by Donald Trump and his campaign in the Trump–Ukraine scandal, which led to Trump's first impeachment.
+These falsehoods were spread in an attempt to damage Joe Biden's reputation and chances during the 2020 presidential campaign, and later in an effort to impeach him.